frostedechoes/canneddragons/2022/Amor Fati.md

+---
+Title: Amor Fati
+Date: 9/7/2022
+Tags: faith
+Thumbnail: /_Resources/nord echo twitter size@2x.png
+---

 # Amor Fati

 DHH from 37Signals, who is not a believer, writes about nihilism and God's will.
-Nietzsche promoted the idea of Amor Fate (love your fate).
+Nietzsche promoted the idea of Amor Fati (love your fate).
 Heinemeier Hanson relishes the idea of intellectual surrender that comes from faith.
 He brings in Kierkegaard's leap of faith concept.

 {{more}}